-- Information transfer.
-Candidates complete a form/notes template on the basis of information provided on the question paper.
+Information transfer.
+Candidates complete a form/notes template on the basis of information provide on the question paper.

-- Assessment objectives: R1, R2, R4, W1, W5
+Assessment objectives: R1, R2, R4, W1, W5

-- Total marks: 9

-- Note-making.
+• Note-making.
 Candidates make brief notes (under a supplied heading or headings) relating to a text printed in the question paper.

-- Assessment objectives: R1, R2, R3
+Assessment objectives: R1, R2, R3

-- Total marks: 8

-- Summary writing.
+• Summary writing.
 Candidates write a paragraph-length summary about an aspect or aspects of the text from Exercise 3.
-They make use of the notes they made in Exercise 3. - Assessment objectives: R1, R2, R3, W1, W2, W3, W4, W5 - Total marks: 5
+They make use of the notes they made in Exercise 3.

+Assessment objectives: R1, R2, R3, W1, W2, W3, W4, W5

-- Writing exercise.
-Candidates write approximately 150-200 words of continuous prose, in response to a short stimulus (which may take the form of pictures) and/or short prompts printed on the question paper.
+• Writing exercise.
+Candidates write approximately 150-200 words of continuous prose in response to a short stimulus (which may take the form of pictures) and/or short prompts printed on the question paper.
 Candidates are given a purpose, format and audience for writing.

-- Assessment objectives: W1, W2, W3, W4, W5
+Assessment objectives: W1, W2, W3, W4, W5

-- Total marks: 15

-- Reading exercise.
+• Reading exercise.
 Candidates read a text printed in the question paper and answer a series of questions testing more detailed comprehension.
 The text will be a report/newspaper/magazine article.

-- Assessment objectives: R1, R3, R4
+Assessment objectives: R1, R3, R4

-- Total marks: 10

-- Writing exercise.
+• Writing exercise.
 Candidates write approximately 200-250 words of continuous prose, in response to a short stimulus (which may take the form of pictures) and/or short prompts printed on the question paper.
 Candidates are given a purpose, format and audience for writing.
 (Note: The tasks for exercises 5 and 7 will require different purposes/formats/audiences/register.
-For example, candidates might write an informal letter to a friend describing events during a holiday for Exercise 5, and a formal article for a school newspaper arguing whether or not sport should be made compulsory for Exercise 7.) - Assessment objectives: W1, W2, W3, W4, W5, W6 - Total marks: 15
+For example, candidates might write an informal letter to a friend describing events during a holiday for Exercise 5, and a formal article for a school newspaper arguing whether or not sport should be made compulsory for Exercise 7.)

+• Assessment objectives: W1, W2, W3, W4, W5, W6